Native American Graves Protection & Repatriation Act (NAGPRA)

 Frequently Asked Questions

 The Native American Graves Protection and Repatriation Act (NAGPRA) is a federal law that was enacted in 1990.
 It provides a process for museums and federal agencies to return Native American human remains and cultural items to lineal descendants, federally recognized Native American tribes, and Native Hawaiian Organizations in a process called repatriation.
-More information can be found at the National Parks Service Website.
+More information can be found at the National Park Service Website.

 All federal agencies are subject to NAGPRA.
 All public and private museums that have received federal funds, other than the Smithsonian Institution, are also subject to NAGPRA.